dfreeman500/Artwork-Tracker/README.md

 #
 Future Directions:
-1. Use endpoints /artist and artwork to display database using React
+1. Use endpoints /artist, /artist/id, /artwork, artwork/id to display database using React
+2. Host on AWS

 #
-**Images are chosen randomly from https://source.unsplash.com
+**Images are from https://source.unsplash.com and actual attribution of photos should be obtained from there